 Hospitality and dining

 Many students will choose to bring a lunch and stay on campus during the day between classes.
-There is a refrigerator, a microwave, and a fax machine for student use located in Divinity 114, and free coffee and tea service available during open hours.
+A refrigerator, microwave, and fax machine for student use are located in Divinity 114, and free coffee and tea service is available during open hours.

 Places for reflection and quiet

 In Divinity Chapel, prayer rugs, meditation cushions, scriptures of many traditions, and prayer beads are always available.
 The HDS labyrinth and contemplative garden, near Rockefeller Hall, provides outdoor space for contemplation.
 The Center for the Study of World Religions offers a meditation room and an outdoor courtyard that students may use as well.

 For more information about space at HDS and in the Cambridge area, see Retreats and Quiet Places.

 To ease commuting and long days on campus, students may reserve a locker in Divinity or Rockefeller Hall.
 They are free of charge and can be used for the entire academic year.
 Students must provide their own locks.
 Current students who would like more information regarding lockers and reservations should visit the Student Life page on my.hds.